remcozut/maplibre-spiderfier/README.md

-# mapboxgl-spiderifier
+# MapLibre Spiderfier

+> Note: This repository and README is original from https://github.com/bewithjonam/mapboxgl-spiderifier and was adapted to can be used with MapLibre GL JS

-Spiderify markers on mapbox-gl using marker overlays.
+Spiderify markers on maplibre-gl using marker overlays.
 Note it does not create the spiderfication in the canvas but on a overlay on top of the canvas.
 This uses mapboxgl.Marker to create markers and spider legs.

 Spiral/Circle positioning logic taken from and credits goes to https://github.com/jawj/OverlappingMarkerSpiderfier.

-## Examples:
+## Examples
  - https://bewithjonam.github.io/mapboxgl-spiderifier/docs/index.html

-## Note:
-Mapboxgl-js has exposed getClusterLeaves/getClusterChildren (from supercluster) in version [v0.47.0](https://github.com/mapbox/mapbox-gl-js/releases/tag/v0.47.0).
-Thereby, now we can get the features within a cluster from mapboxgl and spiderfy them using this library.

-## Usage:
+## Usage

 #### Simple Spiderfication of features
 ```js